kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Performed [eighteenth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation18/GRMPY-validation.csv) run of the group.
 Missing metadata persisted.
 Had to readd correct, complete ASL and restart process of validation for ASL.

 Performed [nineteenth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation19/GRMPY-validation.csv) run of the group.
-Missing metadata persisted.
-Had to readd correct, complete ASL and restart process of validation for ASL.
+No errors of note.
+Some variants to consider in summary csv, plus RepetitionTimePreparation set to 0 instead of 4.
+Manually changed RTPrep.

+Performed [twentieth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation20/GRMPY-validation.csv) run of the group.